 Deep in the Heart Of?

 As a result of the extreme cold people died, others ran out of food.
 This was an event that we would see repeated in Red States with alt-right leaders.
-Focused on their culture war on LIBS and trying to raise money from their base to get re-elected they did not handle emergencies well.
+Focused on their culture war on LIBS and trying to grift money from their base to get re-elected they did not handle emergencies well.
 They were liars and fools like Trump had been concerning Covid.
 This was not a good combination if they ever got national power again.

-President Joe Biden approved a state of emergency declaration for Texas in an attempt to help, but the costs of rebuilding the damage to the power grid were passed on to consumers by Abbot and others, not paid for by them, the people who had created the problem in the first place.
+President Joe Biden approved a state of emergency declaration for Texas in an attempt to help, but the costs of rebuilding the damage to the power grid were passed on to consumers by Governor Abbot and others, not paid for by them, the people who had created the problem in the first place.
 Even after that, Abbot enjoyed healthy support from a majority of Texas voters.
 Go figure.
 This was the paradox that Democrats were up against.

 The US death toll from COVID-19 surpassed 500,000 in February with no end in sight.

 We got our 2nd dose of Covid vaccine.
 I had a bit more reaction this time that put me in bed for 3 hours.
 Then it disappeared.
 Jennifer was impacted for about 3 days.
 As America’s uneven response to the Covid pandemic continued, we had no idea if these vaccines would keep pace with new mutations.